johngorski/pert/README.md

 Monte Carlo project estimation based on the US Navy's Program Evaluation and Review Technique (PERT) approach.

+## Quickstart

+1. Install [leiningen]() (`brew install leiningen` via Homebrew on a Mac).
+2. `lein repl`
+3. Per the prompt which comes up, enter `(start-clerk!)` at the `user=>` prompt.
+4. http://localhost:7777/notebooks/demo.clj will open in a browser.
+5. Navigate to [notebooks/demo.clj](http://localhost:7777/notebooks/demo.clj) on the left.
+6. Enjoy scrolling the report based on the example CSV project data at test/example.csv

+Want to make your own?
+Grab your favorite spreadsheet program that generates CSV files[1] and let's go.

+Make a new spreadsheet with at least the following column headings (exactly):
+- ID
+- Title
+- Description
+- Dependencies
+- Low
+- Estimate
+- High

+You can find an example CSV file in this repository at test/example.csv.

+> [1] Note that this "favorite program" can also be a script you write to extract this data from
+> an existing project management data source.
+Excel, Calc, and Numbers all work fine, too.

+### Task breakdown

+Each row in the CSV file represents a subtask.
+The order of the rows is significant: you should list your highest-priority tasks highest up.
+Project simulations will try executing tasks from top to bottom, as long as task dependencies (see Dependencies below) are satisfied.

+The Title field is a short name for the task.
+It can be whatever you want.
+The Description field is a longer description of the task.
+Again, it can be whatever you want.

+Tasks *do* need an ID.
+Alphanumeric IDs work well.
+Hard requirements: No whitespace, no commas.

+### Three-point estimates

+Each task uses a *three*-point estimate rather than a single number: a nominal, gut-feel estimate, a wildly-optimistic low estimate, and a wildly-pessimistic high estimate.
+The gut-feel estimate should go in the Estimate field.
+The wildly-optimistic estimate goes in the Low field, and the wildly-pessimistic estimate goes in the High field.

+The units for these estimates are Days.
+Decimal values are okay.

+### Dependencies

+List the IDs of the tasks that must complete before the given task in that task's Dependencies field.
+When a task depends on multiple other tasks, separate the IDs of these dependencies by a comma and any amount of whitespace (hence the need to keep commas and whitespace out of task IDs).

+This can get tedious if your task breakdown is pretty serial with only a few different parallel tracks.
+One trick to speed this up in a spreadsheet program is to copy and paste relevant ranges of the ID column into the Dependencies column as a starting point.

+The calculator works by simulating project schedules based on your estimates thousands of times.
+As mentioned in the Three-point estimates section above, the simulator scans your tasks from top to bottom in the order of your CSV file when looking for a free task, but it respects dependencies by only picking up a free task if it has no incomplete dependencies.

+### Number of workers

+For purposes of estimation, this tool models workers pretty robotically.
+One worker = one task.
+No pair programming, interruptions, Brooks' Law, etc.

+Exploring the source code at notebooks/demo.clj shows some ways of running project simulations with different numbers of workers.
+The demo report itself shows schedules for the example project with one, two, and three workers.

-## Estimates
+## Rationale

 > Measure twice, cut once.

-Estimation is a programmer's most begrudging meta-work.
 Estimation was some of *this* programmer's most begrudging meta-work.

-I wrote this tool as an estimation and scheduling calculator based on the intersection of estimation techniques asked for from various team and project managers over the course of my career.
+I based this estimation and scheduling calculator on the intersection of estimation techniques asked for from various project managers over the course of my career.

-The tool is meant to save labor and illustrate nuance in project planning assumptions in general and for a given project in particular.
+I hope it helps you, but I built this for me, speeding up my own project estimates and what-if scenarios.

 ### Uncertainty

-The answer to "how long will this take?" is not a single number for most software tasks.
-Most new software projects involve unfamiliar project domains and technologies.
+How can you estimate how long it will take you to do something you've never done before?
+To give a single number, even a best-guess, sets you up for failure.

+So what do you say?
+It'll be ready when it's ready?
+We can do better.

-Programmers can often offer a best-guess at a task duration, but the range of uncertainty around this best guess can be fairly large.
+The range of uncertainty around a tasks's best-guess duration can be fairly large.
 In general, the larger the best-guess, the larger the range of the estimate's uncertainty.

-Capturing and communicating this uncertainty can be challenging and amplify frustrations.
-In particular, it can be unclear when the requested estimate is a best-guess and when the request is for a duration which will complete the task with 99% certainty--these are not the same.
+Adding a wildly-optimistic low-ball and a wildly-pessimistic high-ball to a best-guess estimate keeps us honest without sandbagging or overpromising.
+In spite of this transparency, you'll still be asked for an estimated completion date.

+We could even take these three points and model our task as a random variable based on them.

+If we could just go off of that one range, we'd be done!
+If.

 ### Task Breakdown